OlineStaerke/Ml_Ops_Project/README.md

 A method is added to train_model.py, where variable OPTUNA needs to be set to TRUE, if wanting to do hyperparameter optimization.

 If OPTUNA == False, Hydra is used instead to load the hyperparameters.

+## Weights & Biases
+Weights and biases, or wandb for short, is a logging tool to track the progress of model training.
+We have used it to track individually the performance of one batch of hyperparameters, aswell as a hyperparameter tuning study using Optuna.
+Wandb has an inbuilt hyperparameter sweep tool, but we focused on Optuna before deciding wandb was the logging tool we wanted to use.
+Thus, we had to be creative in how to write the optuna study so that the hyperparameter plot was created properly.